ibm-cloud-docs/monitoring/config_agent.md

 ## Configuring a Sysdig agent on Linux
 {: #config_agent_linux}

-Complete the following steps to configure a Sysdig agent on Linux to collect and forward metrics to an instance of the IBM Cloud Monitoring with Sysdig service:
+Complete the following steps to configure a Sysdig agent on Linux to collect and forward metrics to an instance of the {{site.data.keyword.mon_full_notm}} service:

 1. Obtain the Sysdig access key.
-For more information, see [Getting the access key through the {{site.data.keyword.Bluemix_notm}} UI](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-access_key#access_key_ibm_cloud_ui).
+For more information, see [Getting the access key through the {{site.data.keyword.cloud_notm}} UI](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-access_key#access_key_ibm_cloud_ui).

 2. Obtain the ingestion URL.
 For more information, see [Sysdig collector endpoints](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-endpoints#endpoints_ingestion).